 Do I have to choose my major and minor now?

 While you do have to nominate a major/degree when you’re applying through TISC, you don’t have to pick a minor.
 You can also swap majors reasonably easily.
-It’s important that Year 12 students understand they don’t have to get caught up in the details before applying to uni.
+It’s important to understand you don’t have to get caught up in the details before applying to uni.
 You have the freedom to pick and choose once you’re enrolled and you’ve sampled different subjects.

 Can I change my mind?